Q&A Webcast Episode: 5 December 2010

-In this 5 December 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on polyamory versus monogamy, values after death, the problem of procrastination, in-laws as "mom" and "dad", objectivism versus theism, sanctioning the tsa, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 5 December 2010, I answered questions on polyamory versus monogamy, values after death, the problem of procrastination, in-laws as 'Mom' and 'Dad', Objectivism versus theism, sanctioning the TSA, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now